 I may even send this book to Ramsay, whose trademark anger is a telltale sign of burnout.
 He probably also needs to read The ROI of LOL, the smart and downright funny book by PR/communications CEO Steve Cody and comedian Clayton Fletcher.
 Creating a workplace in which laughter is not only allowed but expected is essential for teambuilding and collaboration.
 Using “yes and” improvisation skills and getting hit occasionally with an overcooked T-bone might even inspire better performance for the right team.

 Gordon Ramsay’s leadership style seems to work for him.
 For the rest of us, great ideas from these new books could be part of our own recipe for success.

 Read in the Boston Business Journal

-Authors & Innovators is an occasional column by Larry Gennari, a transactional lawyer, law professor, and chief curator of Authors & Innovators, an annual business book and ideas festival.
+Larry Gennari is a business lawyer and chief curator of Authors & Innovators, an annual business book and ideas festival.
+Watch recent interviews with authors here.
 Gennari also teaches Project Entrepreneur, a business fundamentals bootcamp for returning citizens, at BC Law School.